treolabs/treopim/docs/en/user-guide/what-is-treopim.md

 # What is TreoPIM

 TreoPIM is a single page application (SPA) with an API-centric architecture and flexible data model based on entities, entity attributes and relations of all kinds among them.
 TreoPIM allows you to gather and store all your product content in one place, enrich it and spread it to several channels like own online shop, Amazon, eBay, online shops of your distributors, on a tablet or mobile application.
-TreoPIM will help your to structure and organise all you flexible data and get rid of the Excel mess.
+TreoPIM will help your to structure and organize all you flexible data and get rid of the Excel mess.

 TreoPIM is developed and supported by [TreoLabs GmbH](https://treolabs.com).